pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 due to the fact that proxies don't handle the final session traffic hop when using Kubernetes Access.

-It will work by adding a multiplexing layer inside the forwarder that similar to the current session recording functionality, but instead this multiplexes outputs to all participants and streams input from the session initiator.
+It will work by adding a multiplexing layer inside the forwarder that similar to the current session recording functionality, but instead this multiplexes outputs to the session initiator and all observers but only streams back input from the initiator.

-#### Required session viewers
+#### Session observers

-A core feature we need to support is required viewers.
-This will allow cluster administrators to configure policies that require certain Teleport users of a certain role to be monitoring the session.
-Each of these "auditors" will also have the power to lock input/output for the session controller or instantly end it.
+A core feature we need to support is required observers.
+This will allow cluster administrators to configure policies that require certain Teleport users of a certain role to be actively monitoring the session.
+Each of these observers will also have the power to lock input/output for the session controller or instantly end it.

 This feature is useful in security critical environments where multiple people need to witness every action in the event of severe error or malice and have the ability to halt any erroneous or malicious action.